Garud Commando Force: 2013 Chhattisgarh helicopter shootdown

-On January 18, 2013, an IAF helicopter, with two Garud commandos as part of the security crew, while on a casualty evacuation sortie, was hit by 15 bullets fired by Naxalites and crashed in Sukma district, Chhattisgarh.
-A police radio operator, Yamlal Sahu, was wounded with bullets piercing his intestines.
+On 18 January 2013, an IAF helicopter, with two Garud commandos as part of the security crew, while on a casualty evacuation sortie, was hit by 15 bullets fired by Naxalites and crashed in Sukma district, Chhattisgarh.
+When Yamlal Sahu was operating the police radio, he was wounded by bullets piercing his intestines.

 2016 Pathankot attack

-On 2nd January 2016, during the 2016 Pathankot attack, a Garud team engaged the intruding terrorists in a firefight, during which Commando Gursewak Singh was martyred.
-All the IAF assets were declared safe.
+On 2 January 2016, during the 2016 Pathankot attack, a Garud team engaged the intruding terrorists in a firefight, during which Garud Commando Gursewak Singh was martyred.
+The IAF assets were declared safe.

 Jammu and Kashmir

 Garud commandos are actively deployed in the Lolab Valley and the Hajin area of Jammu and Kashmir to conduct counter-insurgency operations.
 They have undertaken operations against armed militants from groups such as Lashkar-e-Taiba.
 These operations have included tasks such as direct encounters and intelligence gathering.
 The following are some of the known operations conducted by Garud commandos: